 Millions of Americans live in challenging situations, uncertain of where their next meal will come from or if it will come at all.
 They are our customers, our neighbors, our families.
 They include children and seniors that we see along our routes each day.
-Sadly,1 in 10 households don't have enough food and due to the pandemic it has become worse.
+Sadly, 13.5 percent of U.S. households are food insecure at least some time during the year.